samuelmjn/flask-graphql-mongo-boilerplate/README.md

 $ docker-compose up -d
 ```

-- The following command will set up the project for you (building the Docker images, starting docker-compose stack).
-The Web application and mongo will be exposed to http://localhost:5000 and http://localhost:27017 respectively
+- The following command will set up and run the docker project for quick use.
+Then the web application, Nginx, and MYSQL will be exposed to [http://localhost:5000](http://localhost:5000/), [http://localhost:27017](http://localhost:27017/) respectively.

 ### 🔒 Environment Configuration

-By default, the application comes with a configuration module that can read every environment variable from the .env. file.
-The [constants.py file](https://github.com/msanvarov/flask-graphql-mongo/blob/master/constants.py) is responsible for mapping the variables to a dictionary that can be used everywhere in the app.
+By default, the application comes with a configuration module that can read every environment variable from the `.env` file.
+The [constants.py file](https://github.com/msanvarov/flask-graphql-mongo/blob/master/constants.py) is responsible for mapping the environment variables to a python dictionary that can be accessed anywhere in the application.

 **APP_URL** - the base URL for the application.
-Made mainly for e2e testing.
+Made mainly for E2E testing.

 **MONGO_URL** - the URL to the MongoDB collection

-**MOGNO_DB** - the database to store data to
+**MONGO_DB** - the database to store data to

 **WEBTOKEN_SECRET_KEY** - the secret key to encrypt/decrypt web tokens with.
 Make sure to generate a random alphanumeric string for this.
 Not